tinyheero/OptiVac/README.md

 Introduction:
 -------------

+This is a fork of the original OptiVac git repository (https://github.com/FRED-2/OptiVac).
+The original repository no longer appears to be under active development.
+As such, novel features have been added to this repository.
+This includes:

+* `bin/format_optivac_output.R` formatting script to convert output into a nice tabular form
+* `--order-type` argument that allows for optimal (as per the paper), random, or fixed ordering.
+The random ordering options allow users to create a random order of peptides in the string-of-breads, but still use the optimal spacers.
+Similarily for the fixed option, the order of the epitopes in the `--input` file is perserved, but optimal spacers are used.

 The software is a novel approach to construct epitope-based string-of-beads vaccines in optimal order and with sequence-optimized spacers of flexible length such that the recovery of contained epitopes is maximized and immunogenicity of